 Since finishing her apprenticeship, Jitka has performed in Phil Sanger’s Professional Widow and worked with Balbir Singh on the research and development of Synchronised.
 As a freelance teacher she has taught dance classes throughout the UK, and she coordinated Phoenix’s Youth Academy for two years.
 Jitka became a professional dancer with the company in March 2012.

-Born in Hong Kong, Vanessa trained at the Royal Ballet School (SA) and Rambert School of Ballet and Contemporary Dance.
-Whilst at Rambert School Vanessa performed works by Mark Baldwin, Kerry Nicholls, Ross McKim and Martha Graham.
-More recently she has performed with Moving Visions Dance Company and ThickSkin, with whom she performed at the Lawrence Olivier Awards.
-Vanessa joined Phoenix in August 2011 as an apprentice dancer under the London Contemporary Dance School scheme before becoming a junior dancer with the company in 2012.
+Born in Hong Kong, Vanessa trained at the Royal Ballet School Associates and Rambert School of Ballet and Contemporary Dance gaining a BA (Hons) in Ballet and Contemporary Dance.
+Whilst at Rambert School Vanessa performed works by Mark Baldwin, Kerry Nicholls and Martha Graham.
+More recently she has performed with Artists North and ThickSkin, with whom she performed at the Lawrence Olivier Awards.
+Vanessa joined Phoenix in August 2011 as an apprentice dancer under the London Contemporary Dance School scheme, gaining a Distinction for her PG Dip, before becoming a Junior Dancer with the company in 2012 and Dancer this year.